Syed Mustafa Siraj: Life and works

 His first novel is Neel Gharer Nati (1966), it is about a village performer forced into the profession by her father, it received critical acclaim.
-His best known novel is Mythical Man (Aleek Manush), which won the Sahitya Akademi Award (1994), the Bankim Puraskar, and has been translated into eleven Indian languages.
+His best known novel is Aleek Manush (Mythical Man), which won the Sahitya Akademi Award (1994), the Bankim Puraskar, and has been translated into eleven Indian languages.
 He also won the Narasimha Das Memorial Award for his novel Amartya Premkatha (1988).
-His novels Nishimrigaya (1970) and Krishna Bari Fereni (1980) have been filmed in Bengali.
-Also his famous short story named " Ranir Ghater Brittanto " was screen played as " Faltu "(2006) in Bengali language.
+His novels Nishimrigaya (1970) and Krishna Bari Phereni (1980) have been filmed in Bengali.
+Also his famous short story named Ranir Ghater Brittanta was screen played as Faltu (2006) in Bengali language.
 In the next year, this film was selected for the National Film Awards.
-Other notable novels include Trinabhumi, Kingbadantir nayak, and Uttar Jahnabi; Trinabhumi was translated into all major Indian languages.
+Other notable novels include Trinabhumi, Kingbadantir Nayak, and Uttar Jahnabi; Trinabhumi was translated into all major Indian languages.
 His short stories "Mrityur Ghora", "Rakter Pratyasha", "Goghna" and many others have been translated into different Indian languages Hindi, Urdu and Tamil.

-He is the creator of the detective character "Goenda Colonel", the Detective Colonel.
-Ex-Colonel Niladri Sarkar is the hero who finds the culprit or killer.
+He is the creator of the detective character "Colonel Niladri Sarkar.
+Colonel Sarkar is the hero who finds the culprit or killer.
 The stories are very popular earning Siraj a dedicated fan following.
 From children to old people, there are huge number of readers who are fond of Colonel Niladri Sarkar.
-A retired Colonel – Niladri Sarkar – is the eccentric sleuth in Syed Mustafa Siraj's stories, narrated by a lazy journalist of Dainik Satyasebak Patrika, Jayanta, who accompanies him on his missions.
+The retired colonel is the eccentric sleuth in Syed Mustafa Siraj's stories, narrated by a lazy journalist of Dainik Satyasebak Patrika, Jayanta, who accompanies him on his missions.
 Sometimes Mr. K.K.
 Halder, retired police officer also accompanied the colonel Sarkar.
 The colonel is a butterfly collector and ornithologist, smokes pipes and has a Santa beard.
 He is also jovial and likes quoting Bengali proverbs & nursery rhymes.
 The Blogus blog displays first-published illustrations from the first Colonel Niladri Sarkar novel Chhaaya Pawrey.

 Siraj did not start his career writing for children until later in life.
-His reputation was built on writing novels & short stories for adults.
+His reputation was built on writing novels and short stories for adults.
 He started writing for children to respond the huge demand for that genre in Bengali.